 ‘Mulled wine isn’t just a drink – it’s an aroma,’ says Geoff Robinson, counting out his spices behind the bar at Happiness Forgets on Hoxton Square.
-‘What I love about making this is that it’s so evocative of the holiday season.
+‘What I love about making this is that it’s so evocative.
 It’s a cocktail that triggers happy memories and feelings, and makes me think of family.’

 Mulled wine, aka glögg or gluhwein, has northern European origins, and later made its way to the USA and Geoff’s native Canada.
 Its warming flavours – cloves, cinnamon, star anise – have been spicing up freezing Anglo-Saxon winters for centuries.